About

 Poet-Diplomat Abhay K. by Alina Medvedeva

 Abhay K. is the author of a memoir and a dozen poetry books including Celestial (Mapin 2023), Stray Poems (Poetrywala, 2022), Monsoon (Sahitya Akademi, India, 2022), La Magie de Madagascar/The Magic of Madagascar (L'Harmattan, Paris, 2021), The Alphabets of Latin America (Bloomsbury India, 2020), The Prophecy of Brasilia (Coletivo Editorial, Brazil, 2018) The Eight-Eyed Lord of Kathmandu (Bloomsbury India, 2018 |The Onslaught Press, UK), The Seduction Of Delhi (Bloomsbury India, 2014), & and the editor of CAPITALS (Bloomsbury India 2017); & The Bloomsbury Anthology of Great Indian Poems, The Bloomsbury Book of Great Indian Love Poems (2020) and The Book of Bihari Literature (HarperCollins India 2022).
 His 100 Great Indian Poems have been translated and published into Portuguese (100 Grandes Poemas da India), Spanish (Cien Grandes Poemas de la India), Italian (100 Grandi Poesie Indiane), Malagasy and French.
 He has also translated and edited New Brazilian Poems.
 His translations include Kalidasa's Meghaduta (Bloomsbury India) and Ritusamhara (Bloomsbury India).
-His translation of the first Magahi novel Fool Bahadur into English will be published by Penguin Random House, India.
+His translation of the first Magahi novel Fool Bahadur into English was published by Penguin Random House, India.
+His forthcoming book is titled Nalanda, which will be published by Penguin Random House in 2025.

 He was invited to record his poems at the Library of Congress in Washington DC in Sept 2018 in the Poet and the Poem series.
 He was honoured with the SAARC Literary Award 2013 for his contribution to contemporary South Asian Poetry, received a certificate in poetry writing from the International Writing Program, The University of Iowa in 2015 and was a featured writer in IWP's Silk Routes Project.
 His poetry has been subject to academic research and a PhD has been awarded on the subject 'Cultural Construct of Self: A Critical Study of Abhay Kumar's Poetry' by the Maharaja Ganga Singh University, Bikaner, Rajasthan.
 Several other research papers have also been published on his poetry.
 His edited anthology 100 Great Indian Poems is taught as study material for a course on Modern Indian Writing in Translation.